vvolhejn/acres/README.md

 of a convolutional neural network designed for preprocessing blurry images of 1D barcodes.

+**Disclaimer: this was an experimental project and I don't think it's suitable for applications - the barcodes appear unblurred, but I haven't had much luck trying to scan the unblurred barcodes using other software.
+I'm sure the model could be improved to fix this, but if you're looking for an out-of-the-box solution, you're better off looking elsewhere.
+Good luck!**

 For details of the architecture and implementation, see [ARCHITECTURE.md](./ARCHITECTURE.md).

 ## Example